ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/linked-query-param.md

 ## `linkedQueryParam` - Two-way binding for query parameters

 The `linkedQueryParam` utility function creates a signal that is linked to a query parameter in the URL.
 This allows you to easily keep your Angular application's state in sync with the URL, making it easier to share and bookmark specific views.

+### Why Use `linkedQueryParam`?

+Instead of manually reading from `ActivatedRoute.queryParams` and manually updating the router, `linkedQueryParam` provides:

+- **Automatic synchronization** between your component state and URL query parameters
+- **Reactive updates** - changes in either direction (signal ↔ URL) happen automatically
+- **Type-safe** - full TypeScript support with proper typing
+- **Performance optimized** - batched updates prevent unnecessary navigation
+- **Easy to use** - works seamlessly with template-driven forms, reactive forms, and signals

 Key Features: